siemens/kas/docs/userguide/project-configuration.rst

   This dict contains the public keys or certificates that are used to verify the authenticity of the repositories.
 In case of GPG keys, these are made available to the build environment as well by pointing the ``GNUPGHOME`` environment variable to the local keystore.
+A single signer configuration must not be split across multiple config files.

   ``<signer_id>``: dict [optional]
     :kasschemadesc:`signers.additionalProperties`